sstsimulator/sst-docs/docs/guides/features/signal.md

 * **Simulation Status**(`sst.rt.status.all`) - SST-Core reports the simulated time and [`printStatus()`](../../core/component/lifecycle/printStatus.md) is called on every Component in the simulation.
 * **Heartbeat**(`sst.rt.heartbeat`) - SST-Core reports the simulated time and some profiling metrics (size of memory pools, time in synchronization, etc.)
 * **Checkpoint**(`sst.rt.checkpoint`) - Creates a checkpoint.
+* **Interactive Console**(`sst.rt.interactive`) - Pause simulation and drop into an interactive console to view simulation state.
+This action requires that an SST console be specified using the command line option `--interactive-console`.

 The table below shows the default action for each signal.
 The "Command line control" column shows command line options that are available to override the default action.
 | Signal  | Default RealTimeAction		| Description									| Command line control  |